commandbox-modules/commandbox-bullet-train/readme.md

 # Extending CommandBox Bullet Train

 You can create your own custom cars and extend the base module very easily.
 If you have an idea for a module that everyone would find useful, contact us and we'll see about just adding it to the core.
-To extend CommandBox butter train, create a module whose `ModuleConfig.cfc` listens to the `onBulletTrain` interception point.
+To extend CommandBox Bullet Train, create a module whose `ModuleConfig.cfc` listens to the `onBulletTrain` interception point.
 Your interceptor will add its formatted text to the `intercept` data and the main Bullet Train module will pick it up and display it.
 Here's the steps to extend bullet train in less than one minute.

 ```bash
 mkdir myBulletTrainCar --cd